Tuesday, September 26 to Monday, October 2, 2023

 Are you riding with us?
 Click the link below for information on how to register.

-The Tour des Trees is the primary fundraising event for the TREE Fund.
+The Tour des Trees is the primary fundraising event for TREE Fund.
 After you have registered for the ride, click the link below to create your fundraising page.

 Visit our online fundraiser or mail a check to TREE Fund to donate to your favorite Tour des Trees Rider!